 Neurobiology of Aging Trainee Symposium

-–Keynote speaker to discuss Parkinson’s disease at aging symposium; neurobiology of aging fellows present new research.
-May 12, 2016, from 8:00 am to 2:30 pm, CBH 230.
+–Keynote speaker Marc Diamond to discuss tau prions and neurodegeneration; UNTHSC neurobiology of aging fellows present new research.
+May 10, 2017 from 8:30 am to 2:30 pm, CBH 220.
 Event program.

 Interprofessional geriatric education through the Reynolds Geriatrics Education and Training in Texas (GET-IT) program, funded in part by the Donald W. Reynolds Foundation.

 Director Janice Knebl, DO

 The Center for Geriatrics is a leader in providing care to the older adults of North Texas.
 Our faculty trained to diagnose and treat older adult health care issues.
 Our board-certified geriatricians, physicians with certificates of added qualifications in Geriatrics, specialized nurse practitioners, psychologist and social service coordinator are committed to improving the physical and mental function of our patients, with a focus on improving and maintaining their quality of life.
 The goal of the Center for Geriatrics is to empower seniors and help them stay healthy enough to lead the best quality of life possible.

 Our clinical services include: